BarraQDA/nvivotools/README.md

 ### Windows

-Install a recent version of Python from [Python Releases for Windows](https://www.python.org/downloads/windows/).
+Install a recent version of Python 2 from [Python Releases for Windows](https://www.python.org/downloads/windows/).
 During the installation process you will be asked whether to add Python to the path - say 'Yes' to keep things simple.

 ### Linux

 Use your distro package manager to install Python 2.

+### Mac

+The instructions below have been tested on a fresh Mac OSX version 10.11 (El Capitan).
+They should work with little or no changes on other versions.

+Although OSX ships with a version of Python, it seems to be unable to work correctly with the SQLAlchemy package on which NVivotools depends (more precisely - if anyone knows enough about this stuff to figure it out - it fails to load the dbcapi).
+There is some suspicion that this problem may be related to OSX's System Integrity Protection (SIP), which was only introduced with El Capitan.
+It is therefore possible that the following section may not be required on earlier versions of OSX (or if you disable SIP, which we do not recommend).

+Instead of using the shipped version of Python, install a recent version of Python 2 from [Python Releases for Mac OS X](https://www.python.org/downloads/mac-osx/).
+Note that Mac releases of Python appear to lack the `dateutils` module, so you will need to install that one explicitly:

+    pip install --user python-dateutil

 ## Installing Python libraries

-You should use 'pip', even under Linux, as at least one of the libraries (SQLAlchemy) is not sufficiently recent, at least on Debian/sid.
+You should use 'pip', even under Linux, to be sure of having up-to-date versions of the libraries.
+The following commands install the libraries only for the current user, which is the recommended approach at least during the testing phases.

-Using a command window, type
+Using a command window, first make sure you have an up-to-date version of pip:

-    pip install --upgrade pip
+    pip install --user --upgrade pip

+then install the required modules:

-    pip install future pdfminer Pillow pymssql sqlalchemy
+    pip install --user future pdfminer Pillow sqlalchemy

+If you plan to access NVivo for Windows files, you will also need

+    pip install --user pymssql

+while if you are going to access NVivo for Mac files, you will need

+    pip install --user sqlalchemy_sqlany

 User [abers](https://github.com/abers) [found](https:/sre/github.com/BarraQDA/nvivotools/issues/1#issue-181693962) a problem on Raspberry Pi (possibly other ARM systems) where the `pymssql` library requires other packages (`freetds-common`, `libsybdb5`) to be installed.
 This problem was resolved by installing those packages using the package manager (eg `apt-get` for Debian-based systems) before using pip to install pymssql.